 - Structural determination of important large cellular macromolecular complexes using cryo-electron microscopy and X-ray crystallography

-We are now open for visiting scholars
+We are now open for postdoctoral fellows and visiting scholars

 - Candidates with strong laboratory skills in molecular biology, biochemistry, and protein expression/purification are welcome to contact Dr. Liu.
 Experience in X-ray crystallography (data processing, phase determination, model-building and refinement) or cryo-electron microscopy (grid preparation and data processing) would be a plus, but not required.